 Medical fees

-For example, there are the costs for hospitalisation, (medical) transportation or maternity expenses (not always).
+The costs for hospitalisation, (medical) transportation or maternity expenses (not always).
 Some insurances even offer to pay you a daily allowance in case of a long stay.
 They also provide coverage for physical consultations, tests and medical examinations.

 Some insurers will reimburse you (to some extent) on dental or optical costs.